Thorinair/LumaDriver/README.md

 ## Features
 * Four Luma Glow / Hero and Villain zones for the respective shaders.
-* Three gradients for Legendary Shader.
+* Three gradients for Legendary and Aqua Shader.
-* Audio Reactivity for Legendary Shader.
+* Audio Reactivity for Legendary and Aqua Shader.
-* AudioLink integration, using ColorChord and bands to control the glow.
+* AudioLink integration, using Theme Colors and ColorChord for controlling the colors and bands to control the flashing.
 * VR Stage Lighting (VRSL) integration, with a dedicated fixture definition.
 * Possibility to set custom colors using Udon.
 * Debug functionalities.